Skip to content

 • Defect Detection Rate: This metric tracks the number of defects found by your automated tests.
 A higher detection rate suggests your tests are effectively uncovering bugs.
 Combine this with information about the severity of the defects to get a clearer picture of your software's quality.

-Analyze and Interpret Results
+How to Analyze and Act on Your Results

 Collecting these metrics is only half the battle.
 The real value lies in analyzing and interpreting the results to make informed decisions.
 Look for trends and patterns in your data.
 For example, a sudden increase in failed tests might point to a recent code change that introduced bugs.
 A gradual slowdown in test execution time could indicate a need for test optimization.